isurumanoddev/Learn-Python-With-One-Project-Simple-Slot-Machine-/README.md

 If the symbols do not match, the player loses the bet amount.
 The game ends when the player has no more dollars left or decides to quit.

+# How to Run
+Run the command python main.py in the terminal or command prompt to start the game.
+Follow the instructions in the game to play.